The Criminal Justice Process

 After a defendant’s guilty plea is accepted or he/she is found guilty after a trial, the judge decides what happens.
 The defendant may be sent to prison or jail, or the sentence may be “suspended,” and the defendant put on probation.
 Probation means the defendant is left free as long as he/she does what the judge has told him/her to do.
 He/she may also be placed in other programs, such as “Community Corrections.” **

 Victim’s Impact Statement – You will be given the opportunity to provide a written impact statement to be submitted by a probation office as part of the pre-sentence report to be reviewed by the court prior to sentencing.
-If you wish to make an oral statement at the time of sentencing, please contact the District Attorney’s Office prior to the hearing.
+The District Attorney's Office will work with you if you wish to make an oral statement at the sentencing hearing.